Hill tribes of Northeast India: Mizoram

 During the famine of 1958–59 the Indian state failed to provide aid to the hill people, and this neglect led to the Mizo armed uprising.

 Mizoram was detached from Assam as a Union territory in 1972.

 The 1986 Mizo Accord, reached after careful consultation as part of a peace process, was relatively successful.

 The Memorandum of Understanding between the Government of India and the Mizo National Front resulted in creation of the State of Mizoram.

 Mizoram became the 23rd state of India in February 1987.

 The Mizo movement had at first been based on creating a state based on a shared geographical location, rather than a state for the majority Lushai ethnic group.

 However the many non-Lushai groups were overlooked in the Mizo Accord, and the Brus and Hmars began to demand autonomous district or regional councils.

 Later the Mizoram state government and the Hmar People's convention came to an agreement after nine rounds of talks.

 The 1994 Memorandum of Settlement between the Mizoram State Government and the Hmar People's Convention led to formation of the Sinlung Hills Development Council (changed to Sinlung Hills Council in 2018).

 It took thirteen rounds of talks for the Mizoram government to strike an agreement with the Bru National Liberation Front.

-The Chakma Autonomous District Council for Chakma people, the Lai Autonomous District Council for Pawi people and the Mara Autonomous District Council for Lakher people are the three autonomous district councils in Mizoram.
+The Chakma Autonomous District Council for Chakma people, the Lai Autonomous District Council for Lai people and the Mara Autonomous District Council for Mara people are the three autonomous district councils in Mizoram.